ciel-lang/CIEL/docs/README.md

 documentation just yet in order to understand and try out things like `mapcar` or `loop` (look 'ma, LOOP has no docstring by default).

-Moreover, we want to bring a **user friendly REPL on the terminal**, with bells and whistles useful to the developer and people living in a terminal window.
+Moreover, we bring a **user friendly REPL on the terminal**, with bells and whistles useful to the developer and people living in a terminal window.
 For example, our [repl for the terminal](repl.md) has readline support, multi-line editing, optional syntax highlighting, a shell passthrough, and more goodies.

+We bring **scripting capabilities**.
+Just run `ciel myscript.lisp`, and use all the high-level CIEL libraries and Common Lisp features in your script.
+It starts up fast.

 *We are only started.
-You can sponsor us [on GitHub sponsors](https://github.com/sponsors/vindarel/)*
+You can sponsor us [on GitHub sponsors](https://github.com/sponsors/vindarel/), thank you!*

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K828W0V)

+*If you need to learn Common Lisp the efficient way, I have [a course on videos](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358), with many real-world practical stuff in and still growing.
+If you are a student, drop me a line for a coupon.
+Thank you for your support!*

 # Install